pravega/bookkeeper-operator/charts/bookkeeper-operator/README.md

 $ helm install my-release bookkeeper-operator
 ```

-The command deploys bookkeeper-operator on the Kubernetes cluster in the default configuration.
+The command deploys bookkeeper operator on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 ## Uninstalling the Chart